keboola/elastic-writer/README.md

     - `type` - type of the data, determines the type in ES,
     - `id` *(optional)* - determines in which column of table is the document's ID/primary key
     - `export` - whether this table shall be exported to ES
+- The optional`items` section defines columns mapping
+    - `name` string (required) - name of the column in CSV file
+    - `dbName` string (required) - name in the database
+    - `type` string (required) - type in the database.
+Special type "ignore" serves to ignore column present in CSV file.
+    - `nullable` bool (required) - is nullable?

 ### Example